HardisonCo/.github/international/mexico/mx-health/hms-mkt/index.md

 ## Integration Points

-This document outlines how HMS-MKT is integrated with mx_Health systems in Mexico.
+This document outlines how HMS-MKT is integrated with mx-health systems in Mexico.